-Wide colour display - The wide display is optimised for seniors and the stretched out aspect ratio makes it easier to read text messages and view other content.
+This phone has a wide display that is optimised for seniors making calling and texting simple!
 The screen measures 2.4” diagonally and has a resolution of 320 x 240 pixels.
 Catering to the individual, the colour display has three levels of brightness, which is pretty handy for when the phone is to be used outside and under bright sunlight.
 Contrasting this, the brightness of the display can be dimmed in the evening, in order to reduce eyestrain.

-Making calls and typing text - Making calls and typing text is made easy through the large and well-spaced buttons.
+Making calls and typing text is made easy through the large and well-spaced buttons.
 The keypad is alpha-numeric, so when it comes to writing text messages or entering the names of people in the phone book (maximum 100 contacts), the user needs to press the keys one to four times.
 Each press rotates through the letters that are assigned to and printed on the individual key.
-Asda Mobile offer great value bundles with plenty of minutes & texts, check them out here. (hyperlink to bundles page)
+Asda Mobile offer great value bundles with plenty of minutes & texts, check them out here.

 The Doro 1360 handles the basics well but there is more on offer for those who desire it.
 The calendar can be used to store important events and engagements, while the alarm has a handy repeat feature, which can be used to set the alarm for individual days of the week.
 The alarm also has a welcome nine minute snooze feature.
 The torch feature can be used at night and this is particularly useful when trying to insert a key into your lock.